MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     az cognitiveservices account keys regenerate --name <resourceName> --resource-group <resourceGroup> --key-name key1
     ```

-The list of keys for your cognitive services resource is returned - note that **key1** has changed since you last retrieved them.
+The list of keys for your Azure AI services resource is returned - note that **key1** has changed since you last retrieved them.

 7. Re-run the **rest-test** command with the old key (you can use the **^** key to cycle through previous commands), and verify that it now fails.
 8. Edit the *curl* command in **rest-test.cmd** replacing the key with the new **key1** value, and save the changes.
 Then rerun the **rest-test** command and verify that it succeeds.

 > **Tip**: In this exercise, you used the full names of Azure CLI parameters, such as **--resource-group**.
 You can also use shorter alternatives, such as **-g**, to make your commands less verbose (but a little harder to understand).
-The [Cognitive Services CLI command reference](https://docs.microsoft.com/cli/azure/cognitiveservices?view=azure-cli-latest) lists the parameter options for each cognitive services CLI command.
+The [Azure AI Services CLI command reference](https://docs.microsoft.com/cli/azure/cognitiveservices?view=azure-cli-latest) lists the parameter options for each Azure AI services CLI command.

 ## Secure key access with Azure Key Vault

-You can develop applications that consume cognitive services by using a key for authentication.
+You can develop applications that consume Azure AI services by using a key for authentication.
 However, this means that the application code must be able to obtain the key.
 One option is to store the key in an environment variable or a configuration file where the application is deployed, but this approach leaves the key vulnerable to unauthorized access.
 A better approach when developing applications on Azure is to store the key securely in Azure Key Vault, and provide access to the key through a *managed identity* (in other words, a user account used by the application itself).

 ### Create a key vault and add a secret

-First, you need to create a key vault and add a *secret* for the cognitive services key.
+First, you need to create a key vault and add a *secret* for the Azure AI services key.

-1. Make a note of the **key1** value for your cognitive services resource (or copy it to the clipboard).
+1. Make a note of the **key1** value for your Azure AI services resource (or copy it to the clipboard).
 2. In the Azure portal, on the **Home** page, select the **&#65291;Create a resource** button, search for *Key Vault*, and create a **Key Vault** resource with the following settings:

     - **Basics** tab
         - **Subscription**: *Your Azure subscription*
-        - **Resource group**: *The same resource group as your cognitive service resource*
+        - **Resource group**: *The same resource group as your Azure AI service resource*
         - **Key vault name**: *Enter a unique name*
-        - **Region**: *The same region as your cognitive service resource*
+        - **Region**: *The same region as your Azure AI service resource*
         - **Pricing tier**: Standard

     - **Access configuration** tab